helloimfrei/gut-atlas/project_report.md

 2. **Feature Importance**: SHAP analysis across multiple model architectures identified consistent patterns in which bacterial genera were most influential for disease prediction, providing confidence in the biological relevance of these findings.

-3. **Dimensionality Reduction**: The denoising autoencoder successfully compressed 2,665 bacterial features into a 64-dimensional latent representation (41.6x compression) while maintaining competitive predictive performance, suggesting that disease-relevant information in the microbiome can be captured in a much lower-dimensional space.
+3. **Dimensionality Reduction**: The denoising autoencoder successfully compressed 2,597 bacterial features into a 512-dimensional latent representation (5.1x compression).
+However, the DAE approach achieved lower predictive performance (ROC AUC: 0.695) compared to traditional ML models, suggesting that either more aggressive compression loses critical information, or the simpler gradient boosting approaches are better suited to this particular dataset.

 4. **Practical Insights**: The logistic regression model provided directly interpretable coefficients that can guide dietary and therapeutic interventions.
-[Specific genera and their effects to be filled]

-5. **Model Selection**: [Comparison of which model architecture performed best and why]
+Notably, protective genera included Lachnospiraceae (known butyrate producers) and Bradyrhizobium, while risk-enhancing genera included Cutibacterium (associated with inflammation) and various Staphylococcaceae members.

+5. **Model Selection**: XGBoost demonstrated the best overall performance with a test set ROC AUC of 0.835, followed closely by LightGBM (0.828).
+The gradient boosting models significantly outperformed logistic regression (0.778) and the deep learning DAE approach (0.695), suggesting that for this particular microbiome dataset, tree-based ensemble methods are most effective at capturing the relevant patterns for disease prediction.
+The superior performance of XGBoost and LightGBM likely stems from their ability to handle sparse, high-dimensional data and automatically detect complex feature interactions without requiring explicit feature engineering.

 The findings from this project provided valuable insight into the relationship between microbiome composition and disease risk, with potential implications for personalized therapeutic or dietary interventions.

 ### Biological Interpretation

-[To be filled: Discussion of whether known beneficial genera like Lactobacillus and Bifidobacterium showed protective effects, and whether known pathogenic genera like Streptococcus showed risk-enhancing effects, as originally hypothesized]
+The logistic regression coefficients revealed interesting patterns that both align with and challenge existing microbiome research.
+While the original hypothesis predicted that well-known beneficial genera like Lactobacillus and Bifidobacterium would show protective effects, these genera were not among the top protective features identified.
+Instead, Lachnospiraceae members (such as Lachnotalea), which are known producers of short-chain fatty acids like butyrate, emerged as strongly protective.
+This finding is consistent with the established role of butyrate in maintaining gut barrier integrity and reducing inflammation.

+Interestingly, some risk-enhancing genera were unexpected.
+For instance, Lactobacillaceae Paucilactobacillus (a Lactobacillus-related genus) showed a positive coefficient (0.151), suggesting increased disease risk rather than the hypothesized protective effect.
+This highlights the importance of species- and strain-level specificity in microbiome research—not all members of traditionally "beneficial" families necessarily confer health benefits.

+The protective effect of Enterobacteriaceae Salmonella (coefficient: -0.115) was also surprising and warrants further investigation, as this finding may reflect complex ecological dynamics or confounding factors in the aggregated disease dataset.
+It's possible that in certain disease contexts, the presence of specific taxa reflects compensatory responses rather than causal factors.

+Overall, the model successfully identified biologically plausible patterns while also revealing the complexity and context-dependency of microbiome-disease relationships that cannot be captured by simple "good bacteria" versus "bad bacteria" frameworks.

 ## Related Research